Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 LeBron James is that guy, blending the best of today's best players into one hybrid basketball-playing marvel.
 A Super LeBron, if you will.

-James now shoots from deep like Steph, owns the mid-range like KD, draws fouls like Harden and dominates the basket area like Anthony Davis.
+James now shoots from deep like Steph, owns the mid-range like KD, draws fouls like Harden and dominates the basket area like AD.
 The total package offers a dream scenario for the team that wins the Super LeBron sweepstakes this summer.

 The question is, which version of LeBron does he want to be for his new team?
 And which team can maximize those different versions of LeBron?

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.